 What role does the liver play in hormone balancing?

 The liver is responsible for detoxifying, metabolizing and excreting excess hormones.
 If the liver is backed up, it’s unable to properly detoxify and likely creating an imbalance.
 Hormonal birth control infuses your body with synthetic hormones, burdening your liver.
 Additionally, birth control impedes your body from making its own hormones-- depleting key nutrients and altering “good” gut bacteria.
 Post hormonal birth control, your liver needs TLC.
+So how can you regulate hormones?

 Tips to get on track: